chrisleekr/binance-trading-bot/README.md

 > TL;DR
 > Place orders at a fixed value or percentage when the price changes.
 Using this feature you can buy at the lowest possible price when buying down and sell at the highest possible price when selling up.

+- The bot supports multiple buy/sell orders based on the configuration.
 - The bot can monitor multiple symbols.
 All symbols will be monitored per second.
 - The bot is using MongoDB to provide a persistence database.
 However, it does not use the latest MongoDB to support Raspberry Pi 32bit.
 Used MongoDB version is 3.2.20, which is provided by [apcheamitru](https://hub.docker.com/r/apcheamitru/arm32v7-mongo).